11.4 Economics of Biodiesel Production, Including Economics of Algae

 Figures 11.9a and 11.9b show the challenges of the economics behind biodiesel production.
 Figure 11.9a shows the breakeven price of biodiesel plotted with the actual biodiesel price.
 Most years, the biodiesel price and breakeven price were the same.
 But in 2011 and 2013, the biodiesel sold at a higher price than the breakeven price, a good indicator for demand.
 In Figure 11.9b, we can see that in most years, the ULSD price was lower than biodiesel, by ~$1 per gallon, but in late 2013 and 2014, the price was almost the same and the margin between the two were much closer.
 Again, this suggests a greater demand for biodiesel as well as the costs becoming closer to the processing of petrodiesel.

 Most of the information we are looking at is based on soy oil production, but as we have discussed in Lessons 9 and 10, biodiesel can be produced in ways other than transesterification and can be produced from other sources, such as algae.
 The reason for producing biodiesel using other methods would be to reduce the oxygenates from the biodiesel, mainly so the biodiesel could be used as jet fuel, as jet fuel cannot have oxygenates in it.
-The reason behind using algae is because of the advantages of 1) using land areas that would not be able to grow terrestrial plants, 2) the ability of algae to produce much greater amounts of oil per land mass than plants like soy, and 3) algae plants take in much greater amounts of CO2 and could be located near a power plant to utilize emissions from the flue gases.
-However, as you will see from data in the following tables, costs of oil from algae are still fairly high.
-One of the useful aspects of growing algae is it can be grown in water sources that can contain salt or some sediment - even though water useage may be high, some of the water may be separated out and used again.
+The reason behind using algae is because of the advantages of 1) using land areas that would not be able to grow terrestrial plants, 2) the ability of algae to produce much greater amounts of oil per landmass than plants like soy, and 3) algae plants take in much greater amounts of CO2 and could be located near a power plant to utilize emissions from the flue gases.
+However, as you will see from data in the following tables, the costs of oil from algae are still fairly high.
+One of the useful aspects of growing algae is it can be grown in water sources that can contain salt or some sediment - even though water usage may be high, some of the water may be separated out and used again.

 The following data is from an overview review article on producing biodiesel from algae, from 2007.
 In Table 11.3, Chisti compared the production of biodiesel from PBR and an open raceway pond, to show differences in production.